dsebastien/obsidian-publisher/README.md

 - Run `npm run build:dev` to build the development version
   - This will generate files under dist/apps/obsidian-publisher
   - The output will include a `.hotreload` file to let the Hot-Reload Obsidian plugin know that the plugin should be reloaded when files change
+  - This will also copy the output to the $OBSIDIAN_VAULT_LOCATION folder

 ## Contributing